-Entering Playable RealTracks Notes
+Entering Playable Track Notes

-You can customize the RealTracks performance by adding your own notes.
+You can customize the RealTracks (or RealDrums/MIDI/MIDI SuperTracks) performance by adding your own notes.
 You will then hear those notes using a Hi-Q sound created from the RealTracks recording.
 This means you can get the RealTracks to play the notes you want at key parts of the performance, either augmenting or replacing what the RealTracks is playing, for any sections in the song.